Myron472/Starter-Stopper/README.md

 Starter-Stopper is 2 scripts for starting and stopping programs and services.
 Programs and services can be customized via .txt files.

+This program is written in these programming languages:
+- Batch file (.cmd)

 Supported OS:
 - Windows